 Looking for gigantic Lakers?
 Find them on Big and Little Averill Lakes, where we have boats with motors for Quimby's guests.

 Looking for Smallmouth?
 Seymour and Wallace are noted bass fisheries.

 Northern Pike?
 Norton Pond is less than a half hour away.

-For the angler who favors stream fishing, the world class Connecticut River is nearby with unbelievable Brook, Brown, and Rainbow Trout Fishing, with guided float trips available (ask Ray about taking you out on the HMS, Hortense!).
+For the angler who favors stream fishing, the world class Connecticut River is nearby with unbelievable Brook, Brown, and Rainbow Trout Fishing, with guided float trips available.
 Farther up in its headwaters, wade trips on the Connecticut are available on the fly-fishing trophy waters section below First Connecticut Lake.
 Depending on time of year, you can hook up with landlocked salmon.

-The Clyde River, to the west near Newport, features wonderful spring and fall salmon runs, as well.
+The Clyde River, to the west near Newport, features wonderful spring and fall salmon runs.
 There are more ponds than can be mentioned, and of course, Forest Lake at your doorstop with Brook and Brown Trout.

 Quimby Country is synonomous with fishing country and has been so for more than a hundred years—come cast your line at Quimby's.